estruyf/vscode-demo-time/architecture.md

 ### 5. Webview Assets (`assets/`, `src/presenterView/`, `src/preview/`)

 - Custom React components, styles, and icons for webviews.
-- Webpack and tsup are used for bundling and optimizing assets.
+- Vite and tsup are used for bundling and optimizing assets.

 ### 6. Utilities (`src/utils/`)